Domain-Specific Priors and Meta Learning for Few-Shot First-Person Action Recognition: Experimental Results

-As for the KNN evaluation, the proposed method clearly outperforms the state of the art by a large margin.
+Our KNN method clearly outperforms the state of the art by a large margin.
 In particular, the \emph{Hand + Grasp} combination yields a 36.7\% accuracy using 20 nearest samples: this is more than a 7.0 percentage improvement on the performance of the Two-Stream TRN, that scores 29.4\%.
 A similar trend is exhibited in the \emph{fine tuning} experiment, in this case the best combination is \emph{Hand + Obj + Flow + Grasp} (\ie, 39.8\%), showing the importance of combining together multiple heterogeneous features.

-In general, we observe that grasp contributes most to \emph{inter-class} transfer accuracy, as the grasp type used for a specific object is quite discriminative for the specific activity being carried out, so that the temporal model can learn to distinguish actions only looking at a small number of training samples.
-Also, global features seem to under-perform in this case, this also highlights the importance of using the hand as a hard attention mechanism.
+We observe that grasp contributes the most to \emph{inter-class} transfer accuracy, as the grasp type used for a specific object is quite discriminative for the specific activity being carried out, so that the temporal model can learn to distinguish actions by looking only at a small number of training samples.
+Also, global features seem to under-perform in this case: this also highlights the importance of using the hand as a hard attention mechanism.